Unlock the secret to successful software development with the most important Agile product development practices…

 2) Deliver Work Frequently

 Although this tenet is the twin sister of Working in Sprints, the elements are not necessarily identical.
-Delivering work often ensures software developers remain wholly committed to the items due (usually within a two week period).
+Delivering work often ensures cross-functional teams remain wholly committed to the agile framework laid out and the items due (usually within a two week period).
 But it also does two other things:

 - pleases the stakeholder